-Winter 92 to Winter 96 - See Volume 5 (LFS Classifications) for band details Spring 97 onwards - See start of Income section in this volume gross pay.
+Winter 92 to Winter 96 - See Volume 5 (LFS Classifications) for band details Spring 97 onwards - See start of Income section in this volume pay.

-COVERAGE: Applies to all respondents who are employees in a second job and do not know their are coded using two decimal places.
+COVERAGE: Applies to all respondents who are employees in a second job and do not know their gross

-NOTES: BANDG2 was changed from a numeric to a text variable in Autumn 1997, but the bands
+NOTES: BANDG2 was changed from a numeric to a text variable in Autumn 1997, but the bands are coded using two decimal places.